As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 Description

-This plugin attempts to recreate the same concept as the built-in Link Manager while removing the shortcomings of the deprecated functionality.
+Simple Links recreates the concept of the built-in WP Link Manager while addressing the shortcomings of the deprecated feature.

-From the WordPress administration area, go to Plugins > Add New …
+In the WP dashboard menu, go to Plugins > Add New …

 (Plugins Menu – Add New)